E3B Training Lanes Week 1

 Soldiers from the 10th Mountain Division conduct the E3B Qualifications Sept.
-19, 2024, on Fort Drum, New York.
-The qualification was held in order to test each Soldier’s knowledge in the Expert Infantryman, Expert Field Medic, and Expert Soldier Badge.
+20, 2024, on Fort Drum, New York.
+The E3B is a combined testing event that assesses a soldier's physical and mental abilities to perform critical tasks.
 (U.S. Army video by Pfc.
 Savannah Olvera)

 |Date Taken: